Arise, shine, for your light has come,

 and the glory of the Lord rises upon you.

-and thick darkness is over the peoples,
+See, darkness covers the earth and thick darkness is over the peoples,

-but the Lord rises upon you
+but the Lord rises upon you and

-and his glory appears over you.
+his glory appears over you.

 Nations will come to your light,

 and kings to the brightness of your dawn.
-Isaiah 60:1-3

 Marriage is threatened by the possible passage of the gay marriage bill.

-Teenage binge drinking has become a problem and drunken driving arrests have become common.
+Teenage binge drinking has become a problem, and drunken driving arrests have become common.

-Is there indeed ebbing of Kiwi faith?
+Is there indeed an ebbing of the Christian faith?

-In response to ‘darkness’ that appears to be clouding New Zealand, Pastor John McMullan shared Isaiah 60:1-3.
-He reflected that darkness might seemed immense but actually it is creating a vacuum in man’s heart, which would lead him or her to search and find the Light of God.
+He reflected that darkness might seem immense, but it creates a vacuum in man’s heart, which leads him or her to search for and find the Light of God.

-Time and again, many powerful leaders tried to cut God but they all have failed.
+Time and again, many powerful leaders tried to cut God, but they all have failed.

-As God created man to see and feel, it won’t be a wonder when “Nations will come to your light, and kings to the brightness of your dawn” as darkness tries to envelope the earth.
+As God created man to see and feel, it won’t be a wonder when “Nations will come to your light, and kings to the brightness of your dawn” as darkness tries to envelop the earth.

-Indeed, “darkness covers the earth and thick darkness is over the peoples” but we see the glory of God in Jesus Christ rising and shining always and forever.
+Indeed, “darkness covers the earth and thick darkness is over the peoples”, but we see the glory of God in Jesus Christ rising and shining always and forever.

 PHOTO CREDIT: Jade Mark Jarbadan